johnbeve/PHI-696/Project-3/Peihong_Xie_Project_3_50375781.md

 (d) True.
 An entity can be an organization if it has members that play specific types of roles *at some time*.
 So the identity of an organization would not be undermined if it has no members only at some but not all times.

 (e) False.
 A site, according to its definition in BFO, may be a three-dimensional immaterial part of an immaterial entity (partially or wholly) bounded by a material entity.
-In this case, the case in question may be itself not partially bounded by a material entity.
+In this case, the site in question may be itself not partially bounded by a material entity.

 (f) False.
 A function is a disposition that exists in virtue of the bearer’s physical make-up and this physical make-up is something the bearer possesses **because it came into being**.
 So nothing can acquire a new function after its becoming.